 1. Offer curbside pickup and same-day local delivery

-Retailers can offer alternative ways to shop on Super Saturday, if customers are avoiding in-person shopping, suggests Jacqueline at the Product Boss.
+Retailers can offer alternative ways to shop on Super Saturday to meet changing demands, suggests Jacqueline at the Product Boss.
 “Meet those last-minute needs by offering curbside pickup and same-day local delivery.
-Really lean into meeting the needs of local customers—the ones that would be physically shopping in stores if there was no pandemic,” says Jacqueline.
+Really lean into meeting the needs of local customers,” says Jacqueline.

 “You will be servicing your customer through more channels so flexibility and preparation is the key.
 Be ready to meet your customer where they are, whether that is online, at the curbside or if they want to come in and shop in person.” — Hillary Senko Cullum, Wholesale and Retail Consultant, at HSC Advisors.